afirazz/afirazz.github.io/README.md

 ### Content
  Add a short paragraph describing the features below.
 What aesthetic and technical choices did you make?

+I'll be progressively filling in my projects list below as I progress through my She Codes Plus program.
+Until then, please enjoy some photos of my cat Joanna as placeholders :)

-- [ ] At least one profile picture
+- [x] At least one profile picture
 - [ ] Biography (at least 100 words)
-- [ ] Functional Contact Form
+- [x] Functional Contact Form
-- [ ] "Projects" section
+- [x] "Projects" section
-- [ ] Links to external sites, e.g. GitHub and LinkedIn.
+- [x] Links to external sites, e.g. GitHub and LinkedIn.
 ​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?
 - [ ] At least 2 web pages.
 - [x] Version controlled with Git
 - [x] Deployed on GitHub pages.
-- [ ] Implements responsive design principles.
+- [x] Implements responsive design principles.
-- [ ] Uses semantic HTML.
+- [x] Uses semantic HTML.

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.

-- [ ] Different styles for active, hover and focus states.
+- [x] Different styles for active, hover and focus states.
 - [ ] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)
 ​
 ### Screenshots